- How Can Executives Successfully Navigate Disruption?

 Several taxpayer favorable surprises in the final pass-through regulations

-The 2018 tax filing season is upon us and the IRS is once again open for business.
-This is the first year taxpayers will see the effects of the 2017 Tax Cuts and Jobs Act.
-In addition, on January 18, 2019, the IRS published final regulations and three related pieces of guidance on application of the pass-through tax break.
-In a nutshell, the regulations provide clarity on what type of businesses and investments qualify for the pass-through tax break.
+The 2019 tax filing season is upon us and this is the second year of the 2017 Tax Cuts and Jobs Act.
+On January 18, 2019, the IRS published final regulations on application of the pass-through tax break for business owners.
+The regulations provide clarity on what type of businesses and investments qualify for the pass-through tax break.
+The tax breaks are generous, and if your tax situation has changed, a quick review of the provisions may save you taxes.

 The final regulations are generally taxpayer favorable.
 Highlights include: